smtran8/pnf_v2la/README.md

 - Run an object detector (YOLO-class) on the LIMO camera stream.
 - **Will possibly fine-tune to recognize a LIMO**
 - **Goal:** reliably detect (through putting a box) a LIMO across varied distances, angles, and lighting.

+### Tracker
+- Add a multi-object tracker (ByteTrack) on top of the detector.
+- The tracker assigns a **persistent track ID** to each individual agent, maintained across frames.
+- **Class ID vs. Track ID:** the *class ID* is the category (all LIMOs share "LIMO"); the *track ID* is the unique identity of one agent over time (LIMO-A = #1, LIMO-B = #2).
+Forecasting model needs the track ID to assemble one trajectory per agent.
+- **Possible Challenge:** *ID switches* — identities being swapped after two agents cross or briefly occlude.